mattermost/docs/source/process/security.md

 ### Operational Security

-1. Is there a risk assessment program that has been approved by management, communicated to appropriate constituents and has an owner to maintain and review the program?
+1. Is there a risk assessment program that has been approved by management, communicated to appropriate personnel and has an owner to maintain and review the program?
    - Yes.

-1. Is there an information security policy that has been approved by management, communicated to appropriate constituents and has an owner to maintain and review the policy?
+1. Is there an information security policy that has been approved by management, communicated to appropriate personnel and has an owner to maintain and review the policy?
    - Yes.

 1. Is there a vendor management program?